 No matter the environment, x-ray technician salaries are about the same nationwide, but they increase as your career builds.
 This job is the low end of the x-ray career totem pole, however, so you may not make as much as the next step up, which is a radiographer.
 You can become an x-ray technician with an associate’s degree, but in order to advance to another level in your career, it will require a more advanced degree.

-For instance, salaries for x-ray technicians who have been on the job for one year usually range about $16.43 per hour, whereas an x-ray technician who has been on the job for twenty years or more can make around $23.87 per hour.
+For instance, salaries for x-ray technicians who have been on the job for one year usually range about $26.88 per hour, whereas an x-ray technician who has been on the job for twenty years or more, and perhaps has become a radiation technician can make around $37.29 per hour.
 So experience definitely plays a role in your salary as you progress, but without a higher degree, there won’t be much room for growth.

 Other careers may be open to you as well as an x-ray technician.
-You can work in a dentist’s office or with a veterinarian [PDF].
-According to the American Society of Radiologic Technologists (ASRT), chief technicians can expect to earn $42,768 while senior technicians make $48,331.
-The average salary for a program director is approximately $64,290.
+You can work in a dentist’s office or with a veterinarian.
+According to the American Society of Radiologic Technologists (ASRT), chief technicians can expect to earn $44,500 at an entry-level position while senior technicians can make $65,000-$85,000.
 Learning your skill so that you become an expert is one option, whereas learning business, diagnostic and technical skills is another option.
 As you can see, you have many options within many salary ranges.